CristianDiazTorres/StripeProject-master/README.md

-# StripeProject-master
+# expressapp
 User Authentication using Passport  in Node.js using Express, mongoose for ORM.
+# Installation

+npm install